The-DevSec-Blueprint/devsecblueprint.github.io/docs/home-lab/installing-gitea/installing-gitea.md

-# Installing and Configurating Gitea
+# **Installing and Configuring Gitea**

-## Prerequisities
+## **Prerequisites**

-1. **Install MariaDB:**
+1. **Install PostgreSQL:**

-   - Run the following command to install MariaDB:
+   - Run the following command to install PostgreSQL and its contrib package:

      ```bash
-     sudo apt install mariadb-server
+     sudo apt install postgresql postgresql-contrib
      ```

-2. **Secure MariaDB Installation:**

-   - Run the secure installation script:
+   - Switch to the PostgreSQL user:

      ```bash
-     sudo mysql_secure_installation
+     sudo -i -u postgres
      ```

-   - During the setup, follow these prompts:
+   - Update the PostgreSQL configuration files:
-     - **Enter current password for root:** Press Enter if none.
-     - **Switch to unix_socket authentication?** Type `y` and press Enter.
-     - **Change the root password?** Type `n` and press Enter.
-     - **Remove anonymous users?** Type `y` and press Enter.
-     - **Disallow root login remotely?** Type `y` and press Enter.
-     - **Remove test database and access to it?** Type `y` and press Enter.
-     - **Reload privilege tables now?** Type `y` and press Enter.
-   - After completing these steps, your MariaDB installation should be secure.

-3. **Log into MariaDB as Root:**

-   - Use the following command to log into MariaDB:

      ```bash
-     mysql -u root -p
+     sudo nano /etc/postgresql/16/main/postgresql.conf
      ```

+   - Scroll down and uncomment the `listen_addresses` setting, then set it to `localhost`:

+     ```conf
+     listen_addresses = 'localhost'
+     ```

+   - Scroll down and uncomment the `password_encryption` setting, then set it to `scram-sha-256`:

+     ```conf
+     password_encryption = scram-sha-256
+     ```

+3. **Log into PostgreSQL:**

+   - Log into the PostgreSQL command line as the `postgres` user:

+     ```bash
+     psql
+     ```

 4. **Configure the Database:**

-   - Create a new database for Gitea:
+   - Create a new role (user) for Gitea with a secure password and a new database owned by that role:

      ```sql
-     CREATE DATABASE giteadb CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_bin';
+     CREATE ROLE gitea WITH LOGIN PASSWORD 'your_password';
+     CREATE DATABASE giteadb WITH OWNER gitea TEMPLATE template0 ENCODING 'UTF8' LC_COLLATE 'en_US.UTF-8' LC_CTYPE 'en_US.UTF-8';
      ```

-   - Grant all privileges to a new user:

-     ```sql
-     GRANT ALL PRIVILEGES ON giteadb.* TO 'gitea'@'%';
-     FLUSH PRIVILEGES;
+   - Update the `pg_hba.conf` file to allow the `gitea` user to connect to the `giteadb` database using `scram-sha-256`:

+     ```bash
+     sudo nano /etc/postgresql/16/main/pg_hba.conf
      ```

-   - Create a user for Gitea and set a secure password:

-     ```sql
-     SET old_passwords=0;
-     CREATE USER 'gitea'@'%' IDENTIFIED BY 'your_password';
+     Add the following line:

+     ```conf
+     local    giteadb    gitea    scram-sha-256
      ```

 5. **Test Database Connection:**

-   - Test the connection to the Gitea database:
+   - Restart the PostgreSQL service and test the connection to the Gitea database:

      ```bash
+     sudo systemctl restart postgresql.service
-     mysql -u gitea -h 203.0.113.3 -p giteadb
+     psql -U gitea -d giteadb
      ```

 6. **Install Nginx:**